|

 developed, we are led to many different sites of initiative, innovation,

-one another in ways that do not correspond to the hierarchy of the state.
+to one another in ways that do not correspond to the hierarchy of

-So, the ontology of urban politics (the politics that generates the
+the state.
+So, the ontology of urban politics (the politics that generates

-city as we know it) is quite different from the one presented by the
+the city as we know it) is quite different from the one presented

-familiar political ontology of the state.
-There is no obvious centre
+by the familiar political ontology of the state.
+There is no obvious

-to urban politics, no Archimedean point from which the political universe
+centre to urban politics, no Archimedean point from which the political

-can be moved, and no place whose political significance is guaranteed
+universe can be moved, and no place whose political significance is

-in advance.
+guaranteed in advance.
 Where is the best place to act?
-That depends on the nature
+That depends

 An analyst might